 Fontanelles and Sutures of the Infant Skull

-The skull consists of five thin, curved, bony plates that are held together by fibrous material called sutures.
-These sutures allow a baby's skull to expand with the growing brain.
+A baby's skull consists of five thin, curved bony plates that are held together by fibrous material called sutures.
+The skull is soft enough so that it can expand as a baby's brain grows.
 Usually, the area within a baby's skull doubles in the first 6 months of life and doubles again by age 2.
 Some sutures begin to close at about this time.
 After age 2, the skull and brain grow at a much slower rate.

 Babies born with certain conditions may have irregular fontanelles and sutures.
 For example, a baby born with congenital hydrocephalus may have wider sutures than normal, and the tissue covering the fontanelles may bulge.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.